Best Door Locks for Dementia Wandering: A Caregiver’s Guide to Safer Exits

 Eufy Security Smart Lock C220, Fingerprint Keyless Entry Door Lock

-2. Manual Locks: A Smart Companion for Layered Safety
+2. Manual Locks: A Smart Companion for Layered Support

 Why Caregivers Choose Them

-Manual locks may seem simple, but when used in conjunction with smart locks, they provide an additional layer of protection that doesn’t rely on Wi-Fi or apps.
+Manual locks may seem simple, but when used alongside smart locks, they provide an additional layer of protection that doesn’t rely on Wi-Fi or apps.

 Think of it like this:

-Together, they provide both visibility and physical safety.
+Together, they provide both visibility and physical deterrence.

 Common Types of Manual Locks for Dementia Safety:

-• Reinforcement Locks: Installed high on the door with a flip latch.
+- Reinforcement Locks: Installed high on the door with a flip latch.
 Subtle but strong.
-Great with a smart lock that tracks entry.
+Works well alongside a smart lock that tracks entry.

-• Top-Mounted Deadbolts: Traditional design, but installed out of sight and reach.
+- Top-Mounted Deadbolts: Traditional design, installed out of sight and reach.

-• Child Safety Locks: Budget-friendly for interior doors—adds quick layers without drilling or tech.
+- Child Safety Locks: Budget-friendly for interior doors and adds a quick layer without drilling or tech.

 Best For:

-• Layering with smart tech: Manual locks can reduce the chance of someone slipping out in the time it takes for device notification and response.
+- Layering with smart tech to reduce the chance of someone slipping out in the time between an alert and a response

-• Homes with limited Wi-Fi or smart home access: Offers peace of mind without needing apps, batteries, or connections.
+- Homes with limited Wi-Fi or smart home access

-• Discreet deterrents: Higher or discreetly placed locks reduce visual cues for exit-seeking behaviors without appearing restrictive.
+- Discreet placement: Higher or out-of-sight locks reduce visual cues for exit-seeking without appearing restrictive

 Pros